Veda Scott

-Veda Scott is an American professional wrestler.
-She has wrestled for various American promotions, including Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), Shimmer Women Athletes, and Absolute Intense Wrestling (AIW).
-She has also wrestled internationally in Canada and Japan.
+Veda Scott (born January 1, 1984) is an American professional wrestler and color commentator.
+They have wrestled for various American promotions, including Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), Shimmer Women Athletes, and Absolute Intense Wrestling (AIW).
+They have also wrestled internationally in Canada and Japan.

 Professional wrestling career

 American independent circuit (2011–2014)

 Scott debuted in May 2011.
-Her earliest recorded match took place on May 15, 2011 at a Horizon Wrestling Alliance event, where they were defeated by Daizee Haze.
+Their earliest recorded match took place on May 15, 2011 at a Horizon Wrestling Alliance event, where they were defeated by Daizee Haze.

 Scott started wrestling for Absolute Intense Wrestling (AIW) on July 29, 2011 with a loss to Cherry Bomb at Girls Night Out 4.
 In the second half of 2012, Gregory Iron employed Scott as his legal counsel, and they helped him implement a stipulation that he, the "Handicapped Hero", could only be pinned with a count of four instead of the standard three.
 On November 23, 2012 at Hell on Earth 8, Iron and Scott defeated defending champions The Batiri (Kodama and Obariyon) to capture the AIW Tag Team Championship.
 Known together as Hope and Change, they were known to have won and defended their title through nefarious means, and thus racked up successful title defenses against various teams including the Batiri, Youthanazia (Josh Prohibition and Matt Cross), the Old School Express (Jock Samson and Marion Fontaine) and the Jollyville Fuck-Its (Russ Myers and T-Money).
 Hope and Change remained champions until Absolution VIII on June 30, 2013, when they lost their titles back to the Batiri.

 On March 1, 2013 at Girls Night Out 8, Scott won the main event ladder match against Addy Starr, Athena and Crazy Mary Dobson to earn a future shot at the AIW Women's Title.
 On October 6, 2013 at Girls Night Out 10, Scott lost their main event championship match against AIW Women's Champion Allysin Kay.
 On February 7, 2014 at #TGIF, Scott lost a rematch for the title to Kay.
 Scott's tag team with Iron started to fracture in November 2013, resulting in their feuding with each other.
 This culminated in Scott defeating Iron in the main event steel cage match at Battle of the Sexes on July 26, 2014.

 In July 2012, Scott debuted for Shine Wrestling at the Shine 1 Internet pay-per-view, where they defeated Kimberly.

 On May 10, 2014, Scott made their debut for Total Nonstop Action Wrestling at the tapings of TNA's One Night Only Knockouts Knockdown pay-per-view, where they lost to Gail Kim.

 Shimmer Women Athletes (2011–2018)

 Scott joined Shimmer Women Athletes in October 2011, when they wrestled an un-aired tag team match before the DVD tapings of Volume 41 and Volume 42.
 Scott's first aired match for Shimmer came about on Volume 44 that same month, where they lost a singles match to Taylor Made.
-On Volume 46, Scott gained their first victory after her opponent Saraya Knight was disqualified.
+On Volume 46, Scott gained their first victory after their opponent Saraya Knight was disqualified.